Katy Perry New Album: Orlando Bloom Heartbreak Songs Featured On Record?

 Hollywood Life alleges that Katy Perry will certainly want to use this opportunity to pen a few more songs that could potentially make the cut for the album — and these tracks are said to be inspired by her recent split with Bloom.

-Since the record isn’t expected to be handed in for another couple of weeks, Katy Perry seems to have more than enough time on her hands to record songs that could evidently help set the tone for the direction in music she’s planning on going for.
+Since the record isn’t expected to be handed in for another couple of weeks, Katy Perry seems to have more than enough time on her hands to record songs that could evidently help set the tone for the direction in music she’s going for.

 “Katy intends to throw herself into making new music in the coming weeks.
-She has already released “Chained to the Rhythm” and was pleased with the reaction to it and is currently working on her fifth album,” a source reveals.
+She has already released ‘Chained to the Rhythm’ and was pleased with the reaction to it and is currently working on her fifth album,” a source reveals.
 “There will be material from her time with Orlando and although she is upset that things did not pan out, she is trying to stay as upbeat as possible because that is her nature and to keep moving forward.”

 It was even claimed that Katy Perry would address her on-again, off-again beau John Mayer in one of the songs she’s allegedly recorded for the new album.

-Katy infamously dumped Mayer, in 2014, after he was claimed to have cheated on the “Rise” singer with another woman.
+Katy infamously dumped Mayer in 2014, after he was claimed to have cheated on the “Rise” singer with another woman.
 Rumors concerning John’s alleged cheating affairs surfaced on multiple occasions — and each time, Katy Perry would end the relationship, convinced that there was some truth behind the stories that were coming forward.

-One day, however, it seemed as if Perry had enough, as she packed her belongings and left John Mayer for good, which would eventually lead her to fall in love with Orlando Bloom who she first met at the 2015 Golden Globes.
+One day, however, it seemed as if Perry had enough, as she packed her belongings and left John Mayer for good, which eventually led her to fall in love with Orlando Bloom, who she first met at the 2015 Golden Globes.

 Sources believe that Katy Perry is looking to put out a fun album about positivity.
-With that said, she still wants to keep the songs as authentic as possible without it failing to resonate with the things she’s been through since her last album PRISM, released in 2013.
+With that said, she still wants to keep the songs as authentic as possible without it failing to resonate with the things she’s been through since her last album, PRISM, released in 2013.

 “Katy is a very positive person.
 She wants to come-up with a unique concept for her new album’s release once she is confident that the songs are really strong.”